After breaking the relationship between you and your husband, I mean to say after divorce, you need to reach a financial settlement to move forward.

 Expenses will be attached with the alimony

-If your partner is a cheater, he can be involved in many evil works.
+If your partner is a cheater, he can be involved in many evil acts.
 For this reason, s/he could expense irrationally.

 That irrational expenses will be added to the amount of alimony.
 In this case, you need to mention this before, at least with your lawyer.